17 Digital Marketing Trends and Game Changers

 Here are 17 digital marketing trends that are changing the game for digital marketers.

-1. Digging into the Customer Journey
+1. Digging into the Buyer Journey

 Digital marketing is all about collecting data, but how are you using that data?
 Consumers have more choices than ever before, and smart marketers look for every opportunity to differentiate the customer experience.
 Customers have never been more empowered to demand exceptional experiences.
 They expect to be treated as individuals and for businesses to understand their problems and proactively offer a solution to them with very little effort on their part.

-Digital data collection affords marketers the opportunity to collect data at every stage of the customer journey to better understand it and to improve customer experience.
+Digital data collection affords marketers the opportunity to collect data at every stage of the buyer’s journey to better understand it and to improve customer experience.
 Take what you know and create a customer journey map.
 Not only will you better understand customer expectations, you’ll be able to more accurately predict future buying behaviors.

 2. Video Marketing